Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 • Advanced segmentation and automation drive adoption

-• Industry-leading among Shopify merchants for sophisticated email
+• According to companies using Klaviyo we analyzed, it's industry-leading among Shopify merchants for sophisticated email

 3. Shopify Inbox (13.7% adoption):